igrafx/mining-python-sdk/howto.md

 Each project is linked to **datasources**.
 Those datasources have 3 types: `vertex`, `simplifiedEdge` and `cases`.
+The datasources will be accessed using the **JDBC URL** that was given when creating a workgroup.

 To access those we can do:
 ```python
 db1 = my_project.nodes_datasource # For vertex